-The following courses include those offered as part of the course requirements for a major in International Relations.
+The following are the course requirements for a major in International Relations.
 Many of these courses are cross-listed with the departments of Political Science, History, and Modern Languages and Literatures.

 IR 208 - Comparative Political Systems: Advanced Industrial States

-An introduction to government, politics, culture, and economic policy in Europe and Japan.
-Cross-listed with International Relations.
-Lecture.
-Theme Area Global Diversity.
-3 cr.
+An introduction to government, politics, culture and economic policy in Europe and Japan.

 IR 209 - Comparative Political Systems: Developing States